 Denim Jackets and Shirts:

 Denim is one of those materials that never dies.
-We see it everywhere even today, but it was on it’s all-time high during the 90s.
+We see it everywhere even today, but it was at its all-time high during the 90s.
 The various denim jacket styles were considered an essential part of any well-put-together man’s wardrobe.

 While there were many ways to wear a denim jacket, the most popular one was to wear them over a regular t-shirt with a pair of jeans.
 Some even tried these jackets over dress shirts which looked nice but weren’t that visually striking.